asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron

-In the previous section, \ref{S:hrsims}, we listed several results that we will now discuss the significance of.
+In the previous section, \ref{S:hrsims}, we listed several results.
+We discuss their significance below.

-\textbf{ISW-RS:} The peaked ISW-RS signal of figures \ref{fig:lightcone_effects} and \ref{fig:lightcone_effects2} is especially interesting in the context of the claimed detections of anamolous ISW signals in large voids, see \cite{kovacs_imprint_2017,kovacs_part_2018,kovacs_more_2019,vielzeuf_dark_2020}.
-Intuitively, due to the fifth force $F_5\sim -\partial_r \phi^2$, we expect voids to be repulsive, and we therefore expect an enhanced clustering towards the filaments enclosing voids compared to $\Lambda$CDM.
-Looking at figure \ref{fig:planar_structures_all}, we notice this happening: the filaments and domain walls all have enhanced densities (red) , while regions immediately next to filaments or within voids have less densities (light and dark blue).
-The effect on the evolution of the potentials from the different clustering imprints on the ISW signal.
-The important scale for this, for models \rom{2}-\rom{5}, using equation \eqref{eq:lightconescale}, is $\sim 18$ Mpc/h, using the mean distance of $R_{{\mrm{lightcone}}}/\sqrt{3}\sim 144$ Mpc/h.
-Since this scale seems not to depend significantly on $\xi_*$, seeing no clear difference of this in model \rom{4}, we speculate that it may be set by the parameter $a_*$ instead, or equivalently $\rho_*$.
-We imagine that it is related to the scale on which $\delta_u\bar\rho_m<\rho_*$, where $\delta_u$ is the underdensity of voids.
-This should be checked quantitatively.
-The width of the peak of the ISW signal seems to depend on the Compton wavelength instead, and possibly also $a_*$ though this needs to be checked in detail.
-In a future work, we will investigate the parametric dependence of this signal, and look at the ISW signal of voids in particular.
+The peaked ISW-RS signal in figures \ref{fig:lightcone_effects} and \ref{fig:lightcone_effects2} is especially interesting in the context of the anamolous ISW signals that were claimed to be detected in large voids (see \cite{kovacs_imprint_2017,kovacs_part_2018,kovacs_more_2019,vielzeuf_dark_2020}).
+Intuitively, we expect voids to be repulsive due to the fifth force $F_5\sim -\partial_r \phi^2$, and we therefore expect an enhanced clustering towards the filaments that enclose voids compared to $\Lambda$CDM.
+Figure \ref{fig:planar_structures_all} shows that this indeed occurs: the filaments and domain walls all have enhanced densities (red) , while regions immediately next to filaments or within voids have lower densities (light and dark blue).
+The effect on the evolution of the potentials from the different clustering is imprinted on the ISW signal.
+The important scale for this for models \rom{2}-\rom{5} based on equation \eqref{eq:lightconescale} is $\sim 18$ Mpc/h for the mean distance of $R_{{\mrm{lightcone}}}/\sqrt{3}\sim 144$ Mpc/h.
+Since this scale does not appear to depend significantly on $\xi_*$ because there is no clear difference of it in model \rom{4}, we speculate that it may be set by the parameter $a_*$ instead, or equivalently, by $\rho_*$.
+This might be related to the scale on which $\delta_u\bar\rho_m<\rho_*$, where $\delta_u$ is the underdensity of voids.
+This should be examined quantitatively.
+The width of the peak of the ISW signal instead seems to depend on the Compton wavelength and possibly also on $a_*$, although this needs to be verified in detail.
+In a future work, we will investigate the parameter dependence of this signal and study the ISW signal of voids in particular.